Preface

 - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 There are many paths that lead to the top of Mt Carmel, paths that start out from vastly different religious and cultural traditions.
 But all the wayfarers – no matter what path they might be on – arrive at the same unifying moment at the top of Mt.
 Carmel to discover that there is nothing – no thing – nada – rien de rien - at the top of Mt Carmel.
-Those who arrive at this transformational moment are astonished to discover that we are all members of the same spiritual family despite our inter-locking cultural and religious differences, and that God’s Presence shines forth from all of us despite our brokenness.
+Those who arrive at this transformative moment are astonished to discover that we are all members of the same spiritual family despite our inter-locking cultural and religious differences, and that God’s Presence shines forth from all of us despite our brokenness.

 It is with this same understanding that I know, my heart broken by the knowledge, that all people at heart are good.
 Their goodness, however, constantly struggles for expression because of all the barriers erected to silence it.
 I naively think that if by some magical process the good people of all our conflicting cultures could come together that decisions could be reached for the common good that governments, politics, religions, and toxic economics are incapable of achieving.